Gout is a type of inflammatory arthritis that affects the joints of the body. Symptoms are most common in the feet and toes.

-Research also suggests that tea and decaffeinated coffee don’t have the same uric acid-lowering effect that coffee does.
+Research also suggests that and don’t have the same uric acid-lowering effect that coffee does.
 Instead, the benefits seem to be the most pronounced with daily, regular coffee intake.

 Ultimately, if you’re concerned about your risk of developing gout or triggering a gout attack, reach out to your doctor for more information on how to manage your condition.